swoogles/daml/docs/source/concepts/ledger-model/ledger-privacy.rst

 mean that they have to see the entirety of any transaction that their contract is involved in.
 This is made precise through *projections* of a transaction, which define the view that each party gets on a transaction.
-Intuitively, given a transaction within a commit, a party will see only the subtransaction consisting of all actions on contracts where the party is a stakeholder.
+Given a transaction within a commit, a party will see only the subtransaction consisting of all actions on contracts where the party is a stakeholder.
 Thus, privacy is obtained on the subtransaction level.